Maximizing Drift is Not Optimal for Solving OneMax

 \section{Running Times}

 We now discuss the impact of the differences in mutation strengths and rates on the overall expected running times.

 We start our comparison with the RLS and the \oeares variants.
-Figure~\ref{fig:runtimeRLS} plots the by $n\ln(n)$ normalized optimization times of five different algorithms for 10 different problem dimensions between 100 and $4,500$.
-We denote here and in the following by RLS the traditional RLS variant using static mutation strength $k=1$.
+Figure~\ref{fig:runtimeRLS} plots the by $n\ln(n)$ normalized optimization times of five different algorithms for 10 different problem dimensions between 100 and $4{,}500$.
+We denote here and in the following by RLS the traditional RLS variant using static mutation strength~$k=1$.
 We see that there is practically no difference between \RLSopt and \RLSdrift, and this despite the significant differences in the mutation strengths $\kopt$ and $\kdrift$.
-While the asymptotic result from~\cite{DoerrDY16} guarantees that the absolute difference is bound by $O(n^{2/3} \log^9(n))$, the absolute difference between the two algorithms is even less than 1 across all tested problem dimensions.
-The normalized running times of both algorithms increase from around $0.939$ for $n=100$ to around $0.969$ for $n=4,500$.
-As we know from the theoretic result~\cite{DoerrDY16} these values converge to 1 for growing dimension $n$.
+While the asymptotic result from~\cite{DoerrDY20} guarantees that the absolute difference is bounded by $O(n^{2/3} \log^9(n))$, the absolute difference between the two algorithms is even less than 1 across all tested problem dimensions.
+The normalized running times of both algorithms increase from around $0.939$ for $n=100$ to around $0.969$ for $n=4{,}500$.
+As we know from the theoretic result~\cite{DoerrDY20} these values converge to 1 for growing dimension~$n$.

-The differences between the \oearesopt and the \oearesdrift to \RLSopt is very small.
-The difference between the first two algorithms seems to be more significant than between drift-maximizing and optimal RLS variants.
-We suspect this to be an artifact of the numerical approximation, which are currently exploring in more detail.
-Note tough that we are here operating at the limits of precision that standard computers can offer.
-The required precision and the implied consumption of computational resources are also the reasons that we do not (yet) have the results for the \oearesdrift for dimensions $n>2,000$.
-The numerical difference between \oearesopt and \oearesdrift is around $0.5\%$ for $n=2,000$.
+The differences between the \oearesopt and the \oearesdrift to \RLSopt are very small.
+The difference between the first two algorithms seems to be more significant than between drift-maximizing and optimal RLS variants, with a numerical difference between \oearesopt and \oearesdrift of around $0.5\%$ for $n=2{,}000$.
+We do not have an explanation for this comparatively large difference, but it may be caused by the numerical precision at which the results have been computed.
 More details about the \oeares will be discussed in Section~\ref{sec:influence}.